JoshDoug/Notes/Go/interfaces.md

 # Go Interfaces

 Go does support interfaces.
 In Go a method is a memeber of a type, not a class.
 A method can be attatched to a struct and enforced with an interface.
 The method signatures of the implementing struct has to be identical.
-If a custom struct has the matching name of an interface, then it must implement it in exactly the same way (has to have same number and type of arguments etc)
+If a custom struct has the matching name of an interface, then it must implement it in exactly the same way (has to have same number and type of arguments etc).

+Every value in Go is an instance of a type, and every type is an implementation of at least one interface.

 ```Go
 type animal interface {